Melanoma and Other Skin Cancers

-- Skin cancer is the most common form of cancer in the US.
+- Skin cancer is the most common form of cancer worldwide.

-- Protecting the skin as a child and teenager can significantly reduce the risk of skin cancer and premature skin aging as an adult.
+- Protecting the skin at all ages, in particular as a child and teenager can reduce the risk of skin cancer and premature skin aging.

-- People of every color are at risk!
+- Anyone can get skin cancer, regardless of race.
 Did you know that Bob Marley had melanoma?

-- Did you know that the back is the most common site for melanoma?
-Click here to learn more
+- Did you know that the back is one of the most common sites for melanoma?
+Click here to learn more.

 What can YOU do?

-- Protect yourself and your family when you’re in the sun (click for ideas)
+- Protect yourself and your family when you’re in the sun:

 What are working to do about melanoma and skin cancer: